 Do you have a favorite quote, book, movie, TED Talk, etc?

 I recently read The Walking Man by Paul Dore.
-I thought of it reading the Intentional Expat website because it’s about travel and how that can effect us both emotionally and psychologically.
+I thought of it reading the Intentional Expat website because it’s about travel and how that can affect us both emotionally and psychologically.
 Some of my other favourite travel books are Wild by Cheryl Strayed and My Life on the Road by Gloria Steinem.

 If you could go back in time, what advice would you give yourself before starting this journey?